 This is your portal to the various shopping, retail, art, dining, and entertainment districts within the IDL.
 For more information on the various districts, click their links (if available).
 Or better yet, stop on by and ask around!

-The Brady Arts District is a diverse, culturally robust district in Downtown Tulsa.
-Grown from an historic oil-rich past with icons including the Brady Theater and Cain’s Ballroom, the District has evolved over time to become a creative, community-driven engine of the Tulsa economy.
-With a variety of retail and service shops, restaurants, bars, clubs, galleries, museums, parks, private businesses, and historic music venues we welcome you to arrive early and stay late in the Brady Arts District!
+The Tulsa Arts District is a diverse, culturally robust district in Downtown Tulsa.
+Grown from a historic oil-rich past with icons including the Tulsa Theater and Cain’s Ballroom, the District has evolved over time to become a creative, community-driven engine of the Tulsa economy.
+With a variety of retail and service shops, restaurants, bars, clubs, galleries, museums, parks, private businesses, and historic music venues we welcome you to arrive early and stay late in the Tulsa Arts District!

 Blue Dome District

-The Blue Dome District is one of Tulsa’s most popular entertainment districts, anchored by the 1924 Blue Dome building, it offers a great nightlife scene and nice selection of restaurants, often considered the place to go before and after a big show or just to relax with friends.
+The Blue Dome District is one of Tulsa’s most popular entertainment districts, anchored by the 1924 Blue Dome building.
+It offers a great nightlife scene and nice selection of restaurants, often considered the place to go before and after a big show or just to relax with friends.
 The district has a down-to-earth vibe that is very welcoming to both local and visiting guests.
-As the Blue Dome District has grown, bars and restaurants have been joined by retail shops, commercial properties, fine dining, an art studio, salon, comedy club, bowling alley, and residential developments are now in the works as well.
+As the Blue Dome District has grown, bars and restaurants have been joined by retail shops, commercial properties, fine dining, art studios, salons, bowling alley, and residential developments.

-This up and coming southern end of the IDL has formed an emerging district dedicated to stimulating and supporting growth and walkability for employees and visitors to the area by emphasizing the natural amenities offered from Denver to Detroit and 7th to the IDL.
+This up and coming southern end of Downtown Tulsa has formed an emerging district dedicated to stimulating and supporting growth and walkability for employees and visitors to the area by emphasizing the natural amenities offered from Denver to Detroit and 7th to the IDL.
 More than just a handful of churches, the Cathedral District has vibrant and historic, nationally recognized churches offering the visual excellence that make parts of downtown Tulsa so special.
 Centering the District is a Tulsa Community College campus with more than 6,000 students and the Foolish Things Coffee Co. right next door to add to the bustling student vibe.
-There’s a lot more to come in this part of the IDL!
+There’s a lot more to come in this part of Downtown!

 Tulsa’s Deco District is located at the center of downtown Tulsa, and a collection of local businesses, restaurants, shops, entertainment venues and events that celebrate Tulsa’s art deco history and everything modern downtown Tulsa has to offer.